gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 : A bit indicating whether the key material is for restart purposes

 * DTLS Epoch:
 : The DTLS epoch these keys are valid for.
-Note that Epoch lower than 3 are not expected as they are used during DTLS handshake.
-The DTLS epoch must be the next in turn.

 * Cipher Suite:
 : 2 bytes cipher suite identification for the DTLS 1.3 cipher suite used